RBC Production

 • Key enzyme: ALA synthase (rate-limiting step)

-• Iron Incorporation:
+• Iron Incorporation

 • Iron (Fe2+) is incorporated into protoporphyrin to form heme